lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 - Pulling all available jobs from the blockchain in order to display them may cause issues.

 ##### Dependencies:
-- Relies on 3.1 as it requires jobs to be posted.
+- Relies on jobs being posted.
+(Requirement 3.2)

-### 3.4 Employer Accepts Candidate:
+### 3.5 Employer Accepts Candidate:

 ##### Description:
 - Employer chooses a candidate from the list of applications.
 Candidate is notified.